aleksafan/WiseCat/README.md

-# adviser
+# Wise Cat

-A new Flutter project.
+A simple Android app which mockly answers to the questions

 ## Getting Started